 In the event the authorities will not arrive in time and the animal’s life appears to be in imminent danger, you have the choice to find a witness to back up your assessment of the situation and take steps to remove the animal from the car.
 Previously, in Oregon, you could potentially face legal or civil consequences for taking this action but just this month a new law passed which “Provides that person who enters motor vehicle to remove child or domestic animal in imminent danger of suffering harm is not subject to criminal or civil liability if person meets certain requirements. ”

 This law has passed in the House and the Senate and has been sent to the Governor for signature.
 This law requires that the Good Samaritan stay with the child or animal until first responders and police arrived or the owner of the car came back.
-Please inform yourself about the details of this new law and keep up to date with current animal legislation at here.

 Other Heat Hazards